Daniel L. Ellis

 - Providing consultations to individuals regarding security clearances (access authorizations) including but not limited to questions regarding SF-86 (Standard form 86), eQIP, Questionnaire for National Security Positions, Summary of Security Concerns, Statement of Reasons, Letters of Interrogatory, the impact of criminal charges on holding a Top Secret, Secret, Q Clearance, L Clearance, Human Reliability Program (HRP) access, and potential eligibility for holding a clearance.

-- 90% of Practice devoted to Litigation.
+- 80% of Practice devoted to Litigation and Appeals.

 - 10% of Practice devoted to Consultation.